 - Air movement.
 Trees grown on windy ridges typically have more SSM damage than those surrounded by woods which reduce air movement and foliage drying.
 In these protected fields, the SSM is almost always present, but even during dry periods do not cause economic damage.
 That is because these habitats are best for predatory mites.

 - Dust.
 Trees grown along dusty roads are most often the first to be damaged by the SSM.
-It is believed that the dust on the needles scratches the more active predatory mites, causing them to desiccate and die which in turn allows the more sedentary spider mite to reproduce unchecked.
+The dust on the needles scratches the more active predatory mites, causing them to desiccate and die which in turn allows the more sedentary spider mite to reproduce unchecked.

 - Pesticide use.
-Some pesticides such as Sevin, and Asana are broad spectrum and last a long time in the environment.
+Some pesticides such as Asana are broad spectrum and last a long time in the environment.
 These will kill off natural predators, allowing spider mite numbers to build.
-To avoid this problem, only use a pesticide against a pest when scouting results indicate that there is a problem.
+Other pesticides such as Sevin and Imidacloprid appear to increase reproduction of mites.
+To avoid these problems, only use a pesticide against a pest when scouting results indicate that there is a problem.
 Use the least-toxic material available at the lowest effective rate.
-Control the balsam woolly adelgid from November through March when predators aren't present.
-Also during this time, materials such as horticultural oil, which are easier on the predators, can be used effectively.
-If fields are treated for woolly adelgid during the growing season, scout for spider mites more often, even into the following year.

 - Ground cover management.
 Predators feed on insects and other mites, as well as pollen produced by flowers in the ground covers in the absence of pests.
 When ground covers are killed out, natural predators have lost an important habitat and they may not be present in high enough numbers to give control if spider mites should become active.